kgaugelo-rabothata/Twitter-Bot/README.md

 # Twitter-Bot

 This is a friendly twitter bot account that automates retweets from tweets containing #womenintech.
-It was developed with the main purpose of reaching out women and girls who are interested in TECH, to inspire and motivate them to make a move in this field and to never fear exposure!
+It was developed with the main purpose of reaching out women and girls who are interested in TECH, to inspire and motivate them to make a move in this field and to never fear exploring!

 ## See it in Action